 It presents a whole new way to think about the arc of a story.

-The What is Storytelling? for #etmooc by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+What is Storytelling? for #etmooc by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.